greenemadeline/exclusion_manuscript/README.md

 + Get familiar with flipbooks conceptually by watching this [rstudio::conf 2020 talk](https://resources.rstudio.com/rstudio-conf-2020/flipbooks-evangeline-reynolds).
 + It comes in the package `flipbookr`[https://github.com/EvaMaeRey/flipbookr/]()!
 Learn more about this package.
+	+ This [tweet](https://twitter.com/evamaerey/status/1222303004541341696?s=12) is nice, BUT I don't recommend `devtools`.
+Read next bullet...
 	+ Because this package is not yet on CRAN, you will need to install it from the github repository using the `remotes` package.
 Many times this is written instead as the `devtools` package, but the maintainers of `devtools` are no longer retaining this specific functionality in future releases, so it is best to use `remotes`.

 	```{r}
 	### Run this in the console for install flipbookr.